If you’ve got help and still can’t agree then you’ll need to apply for a court order before you go to court.

 Your child’s upbringing

-A ‘specific issue order’ is used to look at a specific question about how the child is being brought up, eg:
+A ‘specific issue order’ is used to look at a specific question about how the child is being brought up, for example:

 - what school they go to